5 Reasons NOT to Promote Your Podcast on Facebook

 Instead, you could be getting greater value and ROI from your Facebook ads by focusing on lead generation and list growth instead of on just getting more listeners.

-iTunes and Google Play Do Not Need More Traffic From Your Facebook Podcast Marketing
+#2 — Apple Podcasts and Google Play Do Not Need More Traffic From Your Facebook Podcast Marketing

 Instead, your site could be benefitting from greater traffic, rank, and authority.

-iTunes and Google play traffic may slightly increase your subscriber and listener stats at Libsyn or Blubrry.
+Apple Podcasts and Google play traffic may slightly increase your subscriber and listener stats at Libsyn or Blubrry.
 Of course, this cannot truly be measured, since Facebook won’t know how many listeners subscribed to your show on those platforms.

-Click here for a complete analysis of Google AdWords vs Facebook Advertising for podcasts
+Read about this complete analysis of Google AdWords vs Facebook Advertising for podcasts

 More importantly, you don’t know whose these listeners are.
 Since you are not capturing their email address, you have much less of a chance to engage with them, even if they are big fans of your show.
 If you don’t manage to send them to your website and show pages, you are essentially going on blind dates – without ever even asking for a name.
 So, a very passive way to promote your podcast.